Introduction of Process Management

-A process is an ‘active’ entity, as opposed to a program, which is considered to be a ‘passive’ entity.
+A process is an ‘active’ entity, instead of a program, which is considered a ‘passive’ entity.
 A single program can create many processes when run multiple times; for example, when we open a .exe or binary file multiple times, multiple instances begin (multiple processes are created).

 What does a process look like in memory?

 Text Section: A Process, sometimes known as the Text Section, also includes the current activity represented by the value of the Program Counter.

 Stack: The stack contains temporary data, such as function parameters, returns addresses, and local variables.

 Heap Section: Dynamically allocated memory to process during its run time.

 Refer to this for more details on sections.